-The ISEB (Independent School Examination Board) Pre-Test is an age-standardised test used to assess pupils in year 6 and 7 for entry into senior independent schools.
+The ISEB (Independent School Examination Board) Pre-Test is an age-standardised test used to assess students in years 6 and 7 for entry into senior independent schools.
 Your child will be asked to sit one set of tests that will be used by a range of schools to determine their abilities.
 Once they have passed the tests, they will be asked to sit further assessments for each school.

 The ISEB Pre-Tests are a great way of minimising the number of exams your child will have to do for 11 Plus.
 However, as they apply to many schools it is crucial that your child knows what to expect and feels as confident as possible sitting them.